dirandad/lightcamera-openipc/L620/README.md

 ## Migration Procedure

-Based on all previous analysis, here is presented the full and detailled migration procedure from Steinel Firmware of 20220712 to a configured and customed OpenIPC firmware (tested with 2.2.12.26).
+Based on all previous analysis, here is presented the full and detailled migration procedure from Steinel Firmware of 20220712 to a configured and customed OpenIPC firmware (tested with 2.2.12.26) without even open the camera.

-This migration was first based on [Coupler](https://github.com/OpenIPC/coupler) method, but as a better option, migration is now based on ```ipctool upgrade``` function that will use a specific bundle that we will create in the next step.
+This migration was first based on [Coupler](https://github.com/OpenIPC/coupler) method, but as a better option, migration is now based on ```ipctool upgrade``` function.
+This function will use a specific bundle that we will create in the next step.

 ### 0. Prerequisites